rackerlabs/support-how-to/content/cloud-load-balancers/configure-a-health-monitor-in-cloud-load-balancers.md

 only to nodes that are functioning properly.

 You can use this service by updating the load balancer configuration settings to add a health monitor.
 You can configure one health monitor per load balancer.

 After you configure monitoring, the health monitor periodically checks the health of each node associated with load balancer, including new nodes that are added.

 If the health monitor detects a node that is not responding, the node is removed from the load balancer rotation until the health monitor determines that the node is functional.

 ### Configure a health monitor

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
-2. In the top navigation bar, click **Networking > Load Balancers.**
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
+3. Select **Networking > Load Balancers**.

-    All existing load balancers for your account are displayed.
+    All existing load balancers for your account display.

-3. Click the gear icon next load balancer name that you want to monitor, then select **Edit Health Monitoring**.
+4. Click the gear icon next to the load balancer name that you want to monitor, then select **Edit Health Monitoring**.

-4. In the popup dialog box, select a **Monitor Type:**
+5. In the popup dialog box, select a **Monitor Type**:

     -   **CONNECT**: The Connect health monitor connects to each node on its defined port to ensure that the service is